jessphan345/editorial-design/README.md

-# Editorial Design Title
+# Fruits & Veggies

-> just some note
+> just taking a look at the difference

-even more notes. a whole lot of notes. body text of notes.
+There's some fruits that look like veggies and some veggies that look like fruit.

 ## Citations
 * [Favicon](https://favicon.io/)